 Garland Technology is dedicated to high standards in quality and reliability, while delivering the greatest economical solutions for enterprise, service providers, and government agencies worldwide.

 Whether you are ready to make a network TAP your foundation of visibility or just have questions, please contact us.
 Ask us about the Garland Difference!

 Sole reliance on SPAN ports for network visibility and monitoring has been on the decline for years.
-IT teams realize the inherent limitations of SPAN ports and have shifted in favor of the traditional 3-tiered approach to network visibility, Physical Layer TAPs, Network Packet Brokers, and Tools.
+IT teams have realized the inherent limitations of SPAN ports and have shifted towards the traditional 3-tiered approach to network visibility, Physical Layer TAPs, Network Packet Brokers, and Tools.

 Network Test Access Points (TAPs) are hardware tools that allow you to access and duplicate network traffic.
 TAPs supply full line rate traffic and are never oversubscribed or rate limited.
-In the traditional 2-tier approach, the egress traffic from the TAPs is then sent to NPBs.
+In the traditional 2-tier approach, the egress traffic from the TAPs is sent directly to NPBs.

 Network Packet Brokers (NPBs) are responsible for efficiently funneling data from network TAPs and SPAN ports to each tool.
 NPB’s were originally designed to replicate traffic for multiple tools while reducing the volume of traffic to each tool, ensuring each tool operates as efficiently as possible.
 This is typically done through a combination of aggregation, replication and L2-L4 filtering.
 The groomed, tool specific traffic is sent out for processing.

 Tools are responsible for processing and characterizing traffic of interest.
 Common tools are built for application performance monitoring, security, and data forensics.